premkjain/Optical-Character-Recognition/README.md

 - **Support Vector Machine (SVM)**: A powerful, versatile machine learning model capable of performing linear or nonlinear classification, regression, and even outlier detection.
 It is particularly suited for complex text recognition tasks with high-dimensional data.

+- **Gaussian Mixture Model (GMM)**: A probabilistic model that assumes all the data points are generated from a mixture of a finite number of Gaussian distributions with unknown parameters.
+GMM is especially adept at handling cases where the data involves multiple subpopulations, each of which can be modeled by a Gaussian distribution.
+This model is beneficial for OCR when dealing with varied text styles and densities, as it can adaptively segment different text features based on their statistical properties.

 The dataset fueling our models' training and evaluation is the Standard OCR Dataset, which can be found on Kaggle: [Standard OCR Dataset](https://www.kaggle.com/datasets/preatcher/standard-ocr-dataset).
 This dataset provides a robust foundation for developing and testing OCR technologies.

 ## Preprocessing